signature-opensource/CK-AppIdentity/CK.AppIdentity.Abstractions/README.md

 If different local applications (different processes) interact with the same remote, then the work of obtaining public keys will be "mutualized": this directory is a cache that **can be updated by any of the local applications** as they interact with it.

-Each LocalParty exposes a **LocalFileStrore**: this space is dedicated to information that is (and should be) of interest only to the local Party.
+Each LocalParty exposes a **LocalFileStore**: this space is dedicated to information that is (and should be) of interest only to the local Party.

 In theory, it doesn't matter how these directories are structured on the file system (hash codes could be used, for example).